bartzaalberg/text-adventure/README.md

-# Game
+# A text adventure
-A text adventure
+Embark on a text journey.

 <p align="center">
     <a href="<p align="center">